 - What professionals need to know: a handy information flyer for teams referring into the service.

 - Referral information: a short overview of the Stroke Association Connect referral pathway.

 - Pilot Evaluation Summary: a short overview of what we learnt during the pilot phase.

 Our Stroke Association Connect monthly newsletter is sent out to NHS Teams across the UK, and contains updates about the service.
-View the latest edition below.
+View the latest editions below.